srbutler1/open-asset-pricing-download/README.md

 - Option 2: local installation
 1. Download the package

 If you have **git** installed, run in the terminal
 ```bash
 git clone
 ```

-If you do not have **git**, you can download the pakage by clicking the green `Code` button on top of the page and clicking `Download ZIP`.
+If you do not have **git**, you can download the pakage by clicking the green `Code` button on top of the page and then clicking `Download ZIP`.

 2. Install on your local machine

 Run in the terminal
 ```bash
 pip install <local path to the package>